JanLahmann/RasQberry/documentation/RasQberry_Setup.md

 With the virtual keyboard you can enter the wpa-key.

 <br/>

+### Configuring Autohotspot
+There is the option to configure a Hotspot which automatically activates when the configured WI-FI network (see wpa_supplicant.conf) is not available.
+This is done with the Autohotspot package.
+You can find more information about this package here: [Raspberry Pi - Auto WiFi Hotspot Switch Internet](https://www.raspberryconnect.com/projects/65-raspberrypi-hotspot-accesspoints/157-raspberry-pi-auto-wifi-hotspot-switch-internet).

+To activate and run the package, choose the options:

+1. Select `S – RasQberry Setup`
+2. Select `AH - Install AutoHotspot`
+3. Choose number according to your use case (in most cases option `1` is recommended)
+4. Exit with `8`

 ## Install VNC and VNC Viewer
 To remotely access the screen of your Raspberry Pi you need to have a VNC Viewer installed on a different computer.
 VNC has been tested using the realVNC Viewer (https://www.realvnc.com/de/connect/download/viewer/) <br/>